 Hogenakkal Waterfalls is your perfect day trip destination from Bangalore.
 The brilliant milky waterfalls and never ending river will leave you exuberant with joy!
-Remember the song “Raat ka Nasha Abhi” from the movie Ashoka?
-The song was shot here amidst brilliant landscapes.
+Hogenakkal waterfall was a shooting spot for one of the scenes in ‘Raavana’ movie starring Abhishek Bachchan.

 Here, I have written about my experience of completing a trip to Hogenakkal Waterfalls and compiled some very useful tips for you at the end of this travelogue.